ksu-cc-410-fall2021/final-project-MUM2001/README.md

 Battle:

-The user can click on the "Attack" and "Defend" buttons once in the fight to perform the actions, the details of which are listed above.
+The user can click on the "Attack" and "Defend" buttons once in the fight to perform those actions, the details of which are listed above.

 The results of the user's choice and computer's response are then displayed in the results box and the current health and stamina